How much anatomy do Thai Massage therapists need to know?

 Recent trends in Thailand for Thai Massage

-In response to this, a few of the larger Thai Massage schools have started to incorporate western methods into their training, like anatomy classes and Thai Massage on the table.
+In response to this, some of the larger Thai Massage schools have started to incorporate Western methods into their training, like anatomy classes and Thai Massage on the table.

-So there is a gradual shift towards western values happening.
+So there is a gradual shift toward Western values happening.
 However, this is mostly concentrated in a few larger cities.
 In general, Thai Massage is still largely based on the traditional, energy-based, non-anatomical system.
 This is 100 percent the case in smaller towns or rural areas.

 Let’s look at a hypothetical scenario, and I think the best option will be obvious.

-Which choice would you make to get a good massage?
+Which choice would you make to get a good Thai Massage?

-One is an experienced massage therapist who is an expert in anatomy, physiology, and scientific research, but does not have that special touch that makes you feel great.
+One is an experienced therapist who is an expert in anatomy, physiology, and scientific research but does not have that special touch that makes you feel great.